-When fluoride levels are in the range of 1.5 - 2.4 mg/L, the Ontario Ministry of Health recommends heightened public awareness to educate people on how to control too much exposure from other sources of fluoride, such as food and toothpaste.
+When fluoride levels are in the range of 1.5 - 2.4 mg/L, the Ontario Ministry of Health recommends heightened public awareness to educate people on how to manage exposure from other sources of fluoride, such as food and toothpaste.
 This is to protect against dental fluorosis in young children.